severalnines/docs/installation.rst

 ClusterControl requires three packages to be installed and configured:

-* clustercontrol - ClusterControl web user interface
+* clustercontrol - ClusterControl web user interface.
-* clustercontrol-cmonapi - ClusterControl REST API
+* clustercontrol-cmonapi - ClusterControl REST API.
-* clustercontrol-controller - ClusterControl CMON controller
+* clustercontrol-controller - ClusterControl CMON controller.
-* clustercontrol-nodejs (optional) - ClusterControl NodeJS
+* clustercontrol-notifications - ClusterControl notification module, if you would like to integrate with third-party tools like PagerDuty and Slack.
+* clustercontrol-ssh - ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.

 Steps described in the following sections should be perform on ClusterControl node unless specified otherwise.